Arcadier/RFQ/Concept.md

 ### Developement work:
 * Create a new page that displays a form for **Party A** to fill up
 * Create relevant custom tables for each scenario.
-Each field that **Party A** fills up corresponds to a column in the custom table.
+* Each field that **Party A** fills up corresponds to a column in the custom table.
+So, the developer needs to figure out the complete set of fields required by the project before creating the table.
 * Create a new page for **Party B** that queries the table mentionned above for any requests to be reviewed

 ### Example 1: RFQ